xoani/.github/profile/README.md

 ## 🚧 Project Status 🚧

-XOANI is currently under active development, with ongoing assessments of its software architecture based on an existing prototype Python module.
-These evaluations aim to maximize the project's sustainability upon its official launch, which is targeted for the fourth quarter of 2024.
+XOANI is currently under active development, with ongoing assessments of its software architecture based on an existing prototype Python module and feedback on project concepts.
+These evaluations are designed to maximize the project's simplicity, robustness, and sustainability ahead of its official launch, targeted for the fourth quarter of 2024.

 ## Contributions and Collaboration